 Reason for Startup Failure No. 2 - Financial Issues

 From the list of twenty main reasons of startup breakdowns, as many as three address the topic of finance: ran out of cash, pricing/cost issues, and also no financing/investor interest.
 According to Fundera, 82% of businesses fail because of cash flow problems.
 Some tech startup teams face financial difficulties as they can't convince investors of the viability their idea.
 So many startup teams don’t have enough funds to develop a business project.
 Often, business founders are faced with the fact that the tech startup development in the end required more finance than expected.
 Sometimes the opposite happens when a tech startup, having a large budget, misallocates it or spends money too quickly.

 Conclusion / tip # 1: Plan your budget carefully.

 This can be effectively done with the help of Startup consulting, during which, among other things, an estimate of the tasks is carried out and financial costs and the total costs of the project are determined.
 That is, you will know the amount of work for startup development and will be able to allocate the money.

 In order to save money and properly allocate funds, use financial consultations, during which you will plan expenses and analyze their reduction.
 It would be also advisable to place a financial director on your startup team.

 Conclusion / tip # 2: Choose the right pricing model.

-Among the existing pricing models, choose the one that is most relevant to the circumstances and capabilities of your startup team.
+Among the existing custom software development pricing models, choose the one that is most relevant to the circumstances and capabilities of your startup team.
 For example, if your startup has a limited budget, it’s better to choose a Fixed Price model or FFF pricing model.
 And in case you prefer to pay gradually for the stages of the work done, pay attention to the Milestone based and the Time and Materials pricing model.

 Conclusion / tip # 3: Use the services of an outsourcing IT company.